Why Sonnet BioTherapeutics Holdings Inc. (SONN)’s Most Recent Report Reveals Some Hints About Its Future

 SONN’s Market Performance

-SONN stocks went up by 3.76% for the week, with a monthly drop of -29.56% and a quarterly performance of -11.06%, while its annual performance rate touched -65.69%.
-The volatility ratio for the week stands at 8.57% while the volatility levels for the past 30 days are set at 8.14% for Sonnet BioTherapeutics Holdings Inc. The simple moving average for the period of the last 20 days is -0.78% for SONN stocks with a simple moving average of -31.29% for the last 200 days.
+SONN stocks went down by -7.10% for the week, with a monthly drop of -23.05% and a quarterly performance of -18.51%, while its annual performance rate touched -68.40%.
+The volatility ratio for the week stands at 28.68% while the volatility levels for the past 30 days are set at 12.71% for Sonnet BioTherapeutics Holdings Inc. The simple moving average for the period of the last 20 days is -12.03% for SONN stocks with a simple moving average of -39.41% for the last 200 days.

-During the last 5 trading sessions, SONN rose by +15.33%, which changed the moving average for the period of 200-days by -60.05% in comparison to the 20-day moving average, which settled at $0.2240.
-In addition, Sonnet BioTherapeutics Holdings Inc. saw -49.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SONN fell by -7.10%, which changed the moving average for the period of 200-days by -65.72% in comparison to the 20-day moving average, which settled at $0.2192.
+In addition, Sonnet BioTherapeutics Holdings Inc. saw -52.80% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SONN